MGTheTrain/e-commerce-service/README.md

 ![Web frontend with mock data](./docs/test/web-frontend-with-mock-data.PNG)

+---
-Similarly, you can remove all Docker resources with `docker compose down -v`.
+You can remove all Docker resources with `docker compose down -v`.